-Crocuses like a sunny spot where the soil does not get waterlogged in winter.
+Crocuses (Crocus tommasinianus - Ruby Giant) like a sunny spot where the soil does not get waterlogged in winter.
 Some shade from deciduous trees will be acceptable but avoid planting too close to the trunks and never under evergreen trees.
 They can also be planted in containers or pots.